-A unit which falls below 50% of its starting strength does not require a

 A unit which falls below 50% of its starting strength does not require a Reaction Test - it must simply retire in good order from the battle.

 Note that a unit recovers automatically after one move retiring, unless it has fallen below half strength or sufferes further adverse morale.